 Richmond, Virginia 23223

 804-226-1981 ext.
 23

-Garnett’s & Golding’s Farms (June 27-28, 1862) Taking place in Henrico County, Virginia Major General George B. McClellan and Major General John B. Magruder continued the Seven Days Battles.
-While battle raged north of the Chickahominy River at Gaines’ Mill on June 27, Magruder demonstrated against the Union line south of the river at Garnett’s Farm.
+Garnett’s & Golding’s Farms (June 27-28, 1862) Taking place in Henrico County, Virginia, Major General George B. McClellan and Major General John B. Magruder continued the Seven Days Battles.
+While the battle raged north of the Chickahominy River at Gaines’ Mill on June 27, Magruder demonstrated against the Union line south of the river at Garnett’s Farm.
 To escape an artillery crossfire, the Federal defenders from Major General Samuel P. Heintzelman’s III Corps refused their line along the river.
 The Confederates attacked again near Golding’s Farm on the morning of June 28th but were easily repulsed.
-These “fixing” actions heightened the fear in the Union high command that an all out attack would be launched against them south of the river.
+These “fixing” actions heightened the Union high command’s fear that an all-out attack would be launched against them south of the river.
 An estimated 830 total lives were lost in the skirmish.

 Savage’s Station (June 29, 1862) – Also taking place in Henrico County, Virginia, the Savage Station battle was yet another in the Seven Days’ Battles.
-On June 29, the main body of the Union army began a general withdrawal toward the James River.
+On June 29, the Union army’s main body began a general withdrawal toward the James River.
 Confederate Major General John Magruder pursued along the railroad and the Williamsburg Road and struck Major General Edwin Sumner Corps (the Union rearguard) with three brigades near Savage’s Station.
 Confederate Brigadier General Richard Griffith was mortally wounded during the fight.
 Jackson’s divisions were stalled north of the Chickahominy.
 Union forces continued to withdraw across White Oak Swamp, abandoning supplies and more than 2,500 wounded soldiers in a field hospital.
-When the smoke cleared some 4,700 men were dead and the 2,500 federal wounded were captured.
+When the smoke cleared, some 4,700 men were dead, and the 2,500 federal wounded were captured.